mixedbredie/highways-for-pgrouting/README.md

         SELECT gid FROM hw_roadlink a, hw_roadlink_vertices_pgr b WHERE a.source=b.id AND ein=0 OR eout=0
           UNION
         SELECT gid FROM hw_roadlink a, hw_roadlink_vertices_pgr b WHERE a.target=b.id AND ein=0 OR eout=0;

+## 6. Adding in turn restrictions

+### “No Turn” turn restrictions

+The Highways dataset provides tables of turn restrictions with a reference to the road links, the type of restriction and a turn sequence number.
+The turn restriction table is joined to the road link table and is used to generate the turn restrictions in pgRouting format.

+First, we create a view of the links involved in the turn restriction.
+We select the FROM link with a sequence of 0 and the TO link with a sequence number of 1 where the restriction type is NO TURN.

+        CREATE OR REPLACE VIEW view_hw_nt_links AS
+        SELECT row_number() OVER () AS gid,
+        	a.roadlink_toid AS from_link,
+        	c.ogc_fid AS from_fid,
+        	b.roadlink_toid AS to_link,
+        	d.ogc_fid AS to_fid,
+        	a.applicabledirection,
+        	a.sequence AS from_seq,
+        	b.sequence AS to_seq,
+        	a.restriction,
+        	c.centrelinegeometry
+        FROM hw_turnrestriction_networkref a
+        INNER JOIN hw_turnrestriction_networkref b ON a.toid = b.toid
+        INNER JOIN hw_roadlink c ON c.toid = a.roadlink_toid
+        INNER JOIN hw_roadlink d ON d.toid = b.roadlink_toid
+        WHERE b.sequence = 1
+        AND a.sequence = 0
+        AND a.restriction = 'No Turn';